staudt/typeabeat/README.md

 # typeabeat
-A silly little drum machine that plays one line text patterns.
+A little drum machine that plays one line text patterns.
+You can try it [here](http://staudt.github.io/typeabeat/).

 This project just barely started, so don't expect much at this point.